-Removing the Inboard Ignition Key will help secure the boat; the inboard motor will be unable to start.
+Removing the Outboard Ignition Key will help secure the boat; the inboard motor will be unable to start.
 Ensure the Battery Isolator is 'Off' when leaving the boat.

-If the craft is fitted with a fold-down or removable windscreen, this may be lowered to reduce the craft height if required for storing in a shed or garage.
+If the boat is fitted with an extendable windscreen and the windscreen has been raised during the trip, it may be lowered to reduce the boat height if required for storing in a shed or garage.